wp-plugins/activehelper-livehelp/readme.txt

 === ActiveHelper LiveHelp Live Chat===
 Contributors: activehelper
-Tags: live chat, live help, live support, customer service, wordpress plugin, livechat,  customer service, visitor tracking, visitor statistics
-Requires at least: 3.2
+Tags: live chat, live help, live support, customer service, wordpress plugin, livechat plugin, visitor tracking, visitor chat Requires at least: 3.2
-Tested up to: 3.5.1
+Tested up to: 3.6.1
-Stable tag: 3.0.0
+Stable tag: 3.1.0

 ActiveHelper LiveHelp is a powerful Live Chat Server Plugin for WordPress.

 == Description ==

+The most affordable and scalable Live Chat plugin for WordPress.
+ActiveHelper LiveHelp Live Chat System is perfect for small and medium WordPress sites.

 Monitor in real time your website visitors.
 Know how many visitors are in the website, who referred, where are from, what keywords we reused to find the website and the visitors navigation history.
 Know decisive information of your website visitors patterns, conversations and agents service.

 Geo Location based on IP to location for the visitors on your website.
 See the visitors hometown map.
 Run the Live Help on your web server having 100% control over your data and many domains that you have.

 The ActiveHelper LiveHelp Server is UTF-8 multi language.
-The Live Chat system is translated to English, Spanish, German, Portuguese, Italian, French, Czech, Swedish, Norwegian, Turkey, Farsi, Greek, Hebrew, Serbo-Croatian, Russian , Hungarian ,Dutch, Finnish, Danish, Traditional Chinese, Simplified Chinese , Arab , Polish , Bulgarian , Slovak , Lithuanian ,  Croatian , Indonesian , Romanian, Slovenian and Estonian.
+The Live Chat system is translated to English, Spanish, German, Portuguese, Italian, French, Czech, Swedish, Norwegian, Turkey, Farsi, Greek, Hebrew, Serbo-Croatian, Russian , Hungarian ,Dutch, Finnish, Danish, Traditional Chinese, Simplified Chinese , Arab , Polish , Bulgarian , Slovak , Lithuanian ,  Croatian , Indonesian , Romanian, Slovenian, Estonian and Latvian.

 = Main Features =